Cultural & natural Highlights of Sicily - GSIN

-There are no scheduled departures for this tour in 2016, but on request a tour can be planned at any date for private groups.
+There are no scheduled departures for this tour, but on request a tour can be planned at any date for private groups.
 Just contact us!

 We can then also personalise the tour with respect to duration and lodging.
 We can offer you a large selection of ‘Premiere Inns’, very good hotels, many among the world’s best hotels, as acclaimed from Condé Nast Traveler, Travel+Leisure and many others.
 Genius Loci Travel, as the leading adventure travel company in Italy, can book your room in any hotel you could dream of!

 N.B.
 For this tour tailor-made private departures (for groups of minimum 4 persons) can be planned on any date.
 Availability & prices on request.
 Prices start from 1290 euro p.p., depending on the season, accomodation and number of persons in your private group.